I am currently a Lecturer in Social Psychology at Bath Spa University.

-I am completing my PhD at York University in the Social and Personality Psychology Department, working with Richard Lalonde in the Cultural Collective Lab.
+I completed my PhD in social and personality psychology with a specialization in quantitative methods at York University in 2023.
+My supervisor was Richard Lalonde in the Cultural Collective Lab.

-I completed my M.Sc at Western University in 2017 in the Personality and Measurement program under the supervision of Paul Tremblay.
+I completed my M.Sc at Western University in 2017 in the personality and measurement psychology program under the supervision of Paul Tremblay.

-I completed my BA at The University of Waterloo in 2012, where I did a double major in Psychology and History.
+I completed my BA in psychology and history (double major, hons) at The University of Waterloo in 2012.

 Major Areas of Focus